 2. Medicare Advantage Plans (like an HMO or PPO) are other Medicare health plans that offer Medicare prescription drug coverage.
 You get all of your Part A and Part B coverage, and prescription drug coverage (Part D), through these plans.
 Medicare Advantage Plans with prescription drug coverage are sometimes called “MA-PDs.”

-Important: If you decide not to join a Medicare drug plan when you’re first eligible, and you don’t have other credible prescription drug coverage, you will likely pay a late enrollment penalty.
+Important: If you decide not to join a Medicare drug plan when you’re first eligible, and you don’t have other credible prescription drug coverage, you will likely pay a late enrollment penalty from then until when you die.

 Finding a Medicare Drug Plan: